vishwa24816/Simple-calculator-by-Vishwa-/README.md

-# Simple-calculator-by-Vishwa-
+# Calculator-by-Vishwa-
-Simple calculator only with front end
+Calculator only with front end